Utah vs. Stanford NCAA Football Odds, Plays and Insights | November 5, 2021

 Over/Under Insights

-- Utah and its opponents have gone over the current 54-point total in five of seven games this season.
+- Utah and its opponents have combined to put up more than 54 points in five of seven games this season.

 - The Utes and their opponents score an average of 52.6 points per game, 1.4 fewer than Friday's total.

-- The 54 over/under in this game is 0.8 points above the 53.2 average total in Cardinal games this season.
+- The 53.2 PPG average total in Cardinal games this season is 0.8 points fewer than this game's over/under.

 Utah Stats and Trends

-- Utah has three wins against the spread in eight games this year.

-- The Utes have yet to cover the spread this season when favored by 7.5 points or more.
+- The Utes have been favored by 7.5 points or more two times this season and have not covered the spread in any of them.

-- Utah has gone over the point total in 71.4% of its opportunities this year (five times in seven games with a set point total).
+- Utah's games this year have hit the over on five of seven set point totals (71.4%).

-- Utah is 3-2 against the spread and 4-2 overall in games when it scores more than 27.0 points.
+- When Utah records more than 27.0 points, it is 3-2 against the spread and 4-2 overall.

 - The Utes rack up 416.4 yards per game, just 14.8 more than the 401.6 the Cardinal allow per outing.

-- In games that Utah picks up over 401.6 yards, the team is 3-1 against the spread and 4-1 overall.
+- Utah is 3-1 against the spread and 4-1 overall when the team piles up more than 401.6 yards.

-- The Utes have turned the ball over 10 times this season, five more turnovers than the Cardinal have forced (5).
+- This year, the Utes have turned the ball over 10 times, five more than the Cardinal's takeaways (5).

 - Find the latest spread and moneyline odds for Utah at SISportsbook.